RealHulubulu/openCVObjectDetectionRPi/README.md

 for our inventory management idea as it can track change in two different images.

+Within the while loop is an algorithm that detects any bounding box overlap.
+False positives can show up even with high detection thresholds.
+These false positives are double counts of an already detected object, with the double count either being a second count of that object or a completely different object.
+For example, it may correctly detect a banana but double count the banana or count it as a banana and an apple.
+The algorithm looks for other bounding boxes that are similar in position and shape to any exisitng boxes and ignores them if so.
+This greatly reduced these false positive errors.

 The classNames file lists out all of the objects pre-trained in the MobileNet-SSD v2 model found in the documentation for the TensorFlow Object Detection API.